Research Student Handbook

 - Increases chances of further funding opportunities and collaborations

 - Meets the transparency/openness agenda

 The key points of the University’s Open Access Research and Research Data Management Policy for PGR Students are as follows:

-- PGR students should always comply with funder policy on research data management.
+- Students should comply with funder and University Policy requirements on research data management.

 - The lead PGR Supervisor is responsible for advising the PGR student on good practice in research data management.